8 Benefits of Change Management

 - Builds commitment to work together, to bring people with you.

-- Can help with appreciating what is currently done well, so that the future is built on strengths which currently exist within the organisation.
+- Can help you appreciate what is currently done well, so that the future is built on strengths which currently exist within the organisation.

-- Shapes change through principles which establish how you manage change – the principles upon which change is shaped.
+- Shapes change through principles which establish how it is to be managed – the principles upon which change is shaped.

 - Delivers change that results in real improvements – all improvement involves change, but not all change brings improvement.